alexpoov/Py4SC/README.md

 # Python for Social Sciences | Basics of Programming in Python

-_Aleksandr Popov, St. Petersburg School of Physics, Mathematics, and Computer Science_
+_Aleksandr Popov, Egor Georgiev, St. Petersburg School of Physics, Mathematics, and Computer Science_

 ## Course Description